What Is Trust Score in Crypto and How to Rely on It When Investing?

 User Feedback

-Each provider might weigh these factors differently, but all contribute to a holistic “trustworthiness” rating.
-Major sources of Trust Scores include data aggregators, user review platforms, and emerging AI tools.
-For example, CoinGecko assigns a 1–10 Trust Score for exchanges (with color codes) by evaluating liquidity, technical API coverage, cybersecurity, and more.
-CryptoCompare offers an Exchange Benchmark that grades exchanges from AA (very trusted) down to F (poor) based on security, regulatory status, market quality, etc. Meanwhile, Trustpilot crowdsources user reviews into a TrustScore (up to 5 stars) that captures customer satisfaction – a useful sentiment check (though it can skew negative or be gamed by fake reviews).
+Major sources of Trust Scores include data aggregators, user review platforms, and newer AI-based analysis tools.
+For example, CoinGecko assigns a 1–10 Trust Score for exchanges by evaluating factors such as liquidity, API reliability, and cybersecurity practices.
+CryptoCompare offers an Exchange Benchmark that grades platforms from AA (very trusted) down to F (poor) based on security standards, regulatory status, and market quality.
+Trustpilot, on the other hand, aggregates user reviews into a TrustScore that reflects customer sentiment—useful context, though one that can sometimes be biased or manipulated.

 Using Trust Scores in Your Investment Strategy